sxs-collaboration/spectre/docs/Tutorials/OptionParsing.md

 ## <a name="custom-parsing"></a>Custom parsing

-Occasionally, the requirements imposed by the default behavior of MAKE_CREATABLE_FROM_YAML are too stringent.
-In these cases, the construction algorithm can be overridden by providing a specialization of the function
+Occasionally, the requirements imposed by the default creation mechanism are too stringent.
+In these cases, the construction algorithm can be overridden by providing a specialization of the struct
 \code{cpp}
 template <typename T>
-T create_from_yaml(const Option_t&);
+struct create_from_yaml {
+  static T create(const Option_t& options);
+};
 \endcode
-That function can then perform any operations required to construct the class, so that no requirements are placed on members of the class.
+The create function can perform any operations required to construct the object.

 Example of using a specialization to parse an enum:
-\snippet Test_MakeCreatableFromYaml.cpp MCFY_enum_example
+\snippet Test_CustomTypeConstruction.cpp enum_creation_example